-In his verse Solomon sets the theme of what the whole Book of Proverbs is about.
-Here he introduces the concept that the fear of the Lord is the beginning of wisdom and knowledge for to fear God is the first step to learning the whole wisdom of God.
+In his verse Solomon sets the theme of the whole Book of Proverbs.
+Here he introduces the concept that the fear of the Lord is the beginning of wisdom and knowledge, for to fear God is the first step to learning the whole wisdom of God.

-Wisdom is founded in the truth of who God really is, and by wisdom we come to know the mind of God.
-In order to have the mind of God (to think as He thinks) and then come to a deep understanding of the mysteries of His Kingdom we need to have the fear of God first.
-The fear of God unlocks the door to knowing Him and then becoming like Him made into His glorious image.
+Wisdom is founded in the truth of who and what God really is, and by wisdom we come to know the mind of God.
+In order to have the mind of God (to think as He thinks) and then come to a deep understanding of the mysteries of godliness we need to have the fear of God first.
+The fear of God, a deep respect for God and a passionate love of truth and all things godly, unlocks the door to knowing Him and then becoming like Him made into His glorious image.

-To fear God is at the very heart of obtaining wisdom for if we have no fear of Him we will do whatever we want to do with impunity or whatever comes naturally with no fear of repercussion at all.
+The fear of God is at the very heart of obtaining wisdom for if we have no fear of Him we will do whatever we want to do, or whatever comes naturally with no fear of repercussion at all.

 Proverbs 8:13 The fear of the Lord is to hate evil: pride, and arrogancy, and the evil way, and the froward mouth, do I hate.

 Since Adam and Eve, all of their descendants have been born into a world in which the fear of the Lord is not emphasized and neither is it taught.
 Even those who claim to be Christians and say that their religion is based on the Bible do not do what is written in the Bible.
 They may read it, quote it, and live according to some tenets of God’s law to some degree, but most people do not FEAR to disobey God’s clearly spelled-out commandments and statutes; and they justify their rebellion against Him with their own human reasoning.